/ Published September 02, 2010

-The editors define and supporte their thesis that the just war tradition continues to serve as a relevant tool for analyzing global order, peace, and security; however, changing conditions necessitate an effort to update the just war traditions to consider modern-day conflicts and situations accurately.
-By pooling the talents of many well-known just war ethicists, the book makes a strong case for reinterpreting aspects of just war tradition to better define use against nonstate actors in asymmetric operating conditions, but it falls short of justifying significant revisions.
+The editors defined and supported their thesis that the just war tradition continues to serve as a relevant tool for analyzing global order, peace, and security; however, the world’s changing conditions necessitate an update to consider modern-day conflicts and situations accurately.
+By pooling the talents of many well-known just war ethicists, the editors make a strong case for reinterpreting aspects of just war tradition to define its use against nonstate actors in asymmetric operating conditions better, but the book falls short of justifying significant revisions.

 Theme one introduces just war theory from the American and British state and civil society perspectives.
 George Weigel succinctly describes just war development, pointing out the modern-day implications with its use.
-James Turner Johnson provides an excellent description of how many modern religions interpret just war thinking.
-Nigel Biggar’s essay, “Between development and doubt: the recent career of just war doctrine in British churches,” is so convincing that the reader will ponder whether any change to the just war tradition is needed at all.
+James Turner Johnson superbly describes how many modern religions interpret just war thinking.
+Nigel Biggar’s essay, “Between Development and Doubt:Tthe Recent Career of Just War Doctrine in British Churches,” is so convincing that the reader will ponder whether any change to the just war tradition is needed at all.

 The book’s second theme describes the modern challenges that require just war revision.
-Although the United Nations concluded in 2005 that military intervention may be necessary in situations where gross humanitarian rights violations occur, the criteria for these actions is wanting for interpretation.
-Included in this theme is the need to define sovereign actions against terrorist networks and those who enable terrorism through providing sanctuary or weapons with the potential to cause mass effects.
-The authors provide fantastic descriptions of these situations; however, the terrorism arguments tend to mirror obvious and common-knowledge solutions and generally fail to convince the reader to pursue significant changes to existing just war theory.
+Although the United Nations concluded in 2005 that military intervention may be necessiary in situations where gross humanitarian rights violations occur, the criteria for these actions is wanting for interpretation.
+Included in this theme is the need to define sovereign actions against terrorist networks and those that facilitate eterrorism by providing a sanctuary or those that supply weapons with the potential to cause mass effects.
+The authors provide excellent descriptions of these situations; however, the terrorism arguments tend to mirror obvious and common knowledge solutions and generally fail to convince the reader to pursue significant changes to the existing just war theory.

 In the third theme, modern warfare strategies and techniques are applied to situations that necessitate just war theory consideration.
-Paul Cornish’s conclusion that effects-based operations overwhelm leaders to the point of blending jus ad bellum and jus in bellow, thus violating just war principles, is shallow in analysis and unconvincing of the need for change.
-Also included in this theme is Terrence Kelly’s superbly written essay, “The just conduct of war against radical Islamic terror and insurgencies,” which provides excellent comparisons of traditional and radical Islamic thinking and America’s need to think beyond its traditional warfare mindset.
-Although rushed in description and reasoning, his case for modern just war thinking is logical and thought provoking.
+Paul Cornish’s conclusion that effects-based operations overwhelm leaders to the point of blending jus ad bellum and jus in bellow and thus violating just war principles is shallow in analysis and unconvincing of the need for change.
+Also included in this theme is Terrence R. Kelly’s superbly written essay, “The Just Conduct of War against Radical Islamic Terror and Insurgencies,” which provides excellent comparisons of traditional and radical Islam thinking, and of America’s need to think beyond its traditional warfare mind-set.
+Although rushed in description and reasoning, Kelly’s case for modern just war thinking is logical and thought provoking.

 COL Eric Smith, USA